-Our primary strategy for fiscal 2009 is to expand our business focus to include a software product that captures and reads data from mobile devices using our proprietary technology.
+Our primary strategy for fiscal 2009 has been and continues to be to expand our business focus to include a software product that captures and reads data from mobile devices using our proprietary technology.
 We refer to this software product as Mobile Capture.
 Mobile Capture technology converts a camera-equipped mobile phone into a mobile scanner that has the ability to read and extract data from any digital photo or video image.
-We will, however, also continue to grow the identified markets for our other products and enhance the functionality and marketability of our image based recognition and forgery detection technologies.
-In particular, we plan to expand the installed base of our Recognition Toolkits and leverage existing technology by devising recognition-based applications to detect potential fraud and loss at financial institutions.
-We also seek to expand the installed base of our Check Forgery detection solutions by entering into reselling relationships with key resellers who we believe are better able to penetrate the market and provide us entrée into a larger base of community banks.
+We have, however, continued to devote efforts to growing the identified markets for our other products and enhance the functionality and marketability of our image based recognition and forgery detection technologies.
+In particular, we have been working on expanding the installed base of our Recognition Toolkits and leveraging existing technology by devising recognition-based applications to detect potential fraud and loss at financial institutions.
+We also continue to seek to expand the installed base of our Check Forgery detection solutions by entering into reselling relationships with key resellers who we believe are better able to penetrate the market and provide us entrée into a larger base of community banks.